This article has been reviewed and edited by Miguel Dar, a CPA and an experienced tax consultant who specializes in tax audits.

 Fortunately, you don’t have to do everything by yourself.
 Browser-based platforms and mobile apps for tax filing are now available for taxpayers to use on their computers or smartphones.

 Generally, here’s how an online tax filing service works: You encode your income, expenses, and other relevant tax data on the platform, and it automatically fills out the tax return, computes the tax due, and files your ITR for you.
-The online platform also enables the scanning and uploading of receipts, bills, invoices, and other supporting documents for easier tracking of business expenses.
+The online platform also enables the scanning and uploading receipts, bills, invoices, and other supporting documents for easier tracking of business expenses.

 4. Non-filing of ITR is punishable by the law